 The Midwives College of Utah offers a unique distance education program that allows students to complete the academic portion of their degree at their own pace and schedule, and without having to travel to a campus location.
-Our exceptional online education model uses the resources of technology to build connection and communication between students, faculty and staff regardless of the physical distance.
-Students are assigned an instructor for each course they are enrolled in, and correspond with instructors via e-mail, phone or on-line class discussion.
+Our exceptional online education model uses the resources of technology to build connections and communication between students, faculty, and staff regardless of the physical distance.
+Students are assigned an instructor for each course they are enrolled in and correspond with instructors via e-mail, phone, or online class discussion.

 In addition, students complete the hands-on clinical portion of their program while working with an approved preceptor (midwife), preferably in their local area.
 These preceptors are MCU’s field faculty.